Sleep Meditation: Can Meditating Before Bed Help You Sleep?

 - Step 4: Last, think about you.
 Focus on a specific quality you appreciate about yourself.
 It can be as simple as, “I’m grateful I have two strong legs that carry me through this world” or “I’m grateful for the passion and ideas I can use to make my community better.”

 Guided meditation is any meditation practice that’s led by another person—a helpful option if you’re not quite sure where or how to start.
 An instructor generally helps set the stage for relaxation by directing your focus, then takes you through a mindfulness exercise step by step.
 Guided meditations vary in length—some are as short as five minutes—and are available in person, by live video, and through recordings.
-For guided sleep-meditation audio exercises, check out Headspace on the WW app.

 Be honest: Does the mere thought of meditation make you feel a bit fidgety?
 A walking practice might work for you, Standish says.
 The goal isn’t to “exercise” or even get from point A to point B. The objective is to simply move within a small area to help you train your focus on the physical sensations of your body.
 Walking meditation is a form of moving meditation—doing a series of sun salutations or practicing qigong can provide similar benefits.